En route to Amazon, 'Rio 2' explores Brazil's musical diversity

 "I did the movie because I wanted to write a love letter to my county," he said.
 "I wanted to write something that I felt connected to myself."

-(The story corrects names of those nominated for Oscar in paragraph 15)
+(This story has been refiled to correct names of those nominated for Oscar in paragraph 15)

 (Reporting by Eric Kelsey, editing by G Crosse)